 DIAMOND: The smart bandage for diabetic wounds

-The aim of the DIAMOND project is to develop a connected dressing for the wounds of diabetic patients, especially on their feet, which are prone to ulcers.
-The dressings will contain sensors for real-time monitoring of biological parameters that indicate infection or poor wound healing, and a stimuli-responsive hydrogel loaded with drugs that can be released on demand.
+The aim is to develop a connected dressing for the wounds of diabetic patients, particularly on their feet, which are prone to ulcers.
+These dressings will contain sensors for real-time monitoring of biological parameters indicating infection or poor wound healing, and a stimuli-responsive hydrogel loaded with drugs that can be released on demand.
+At the end of the project, the solution developed will be transferable to dressing companies for large-scale application to treat all types of wounds.

 There are currently two different treatments for diabetic foot ulcers.
-The first consists of physically eliminating the bacterial biofilm by frequent debridement of the foot, which removes the necrotic tissue around and in the wound.
-This invasive procedure prolongs the healing period.
-The second treatment consists of antibiotics, which are increasingly less effective.
-Unfortunately, in the most severe cases, amputation remains the only alternative to control the infection (8,400 amputations in France in 2016).
-It has therefore become necessary to find new, more effective treatments to limit these disabling complications.
+The first is to physically eliminate the bacterial biofilm by frequent debridement of the foot, which involves removing the necrotic tissue around and in the wound.
+This invasive surgery extends the healing period.
+The second treatment is antibiotics, which are becoming increasingly ineffective.
+Unfortunately, in the most serious cases, amputation remains the only alternative for containing the infection (8,400 amputations in France in 2016).

-By developing our connected dressing, we can deliver medicine directly to the wound at the most appropriate time.
-The patient receives exactly the right amount of medication thanks to sensors in the dressing, which detect the needs of the healing tissue and activate the release of the active ingredients in the dressing's hydrogel into the wound.
-This treatment is more effective and has no toxic effect on the body.
-At the end of the project, the developed solution can be transferred to dressing manufacturers for large-scale application for the treatment of all types of wounds.
+By developing our connected dressing, we will be able to deliver medicines directly to the wound at the most appropriate time.
+The patient will receive just the right amount of medication thanks to sensors placed in the dressing, which will detect the needs of the healing tissue and be able to activate the release of the active ingredients contained in the dressing's hydrogel into the wound.
+This treatment will be more effective and will have no toxic effect on the body.

 UGent CTSE is contributing its expertise in electrospinning nanofibre membranes to the development of the DIAMOND intelligent wound dressing.
 Different hybrid structures based on nanofibre membranes and hydrogels will be developed for the dressing.
 In addition, nanofibre membranes with a specific structure for the storage and release of drugs or active ingredients will be spun.